-- Setup of the control machine
+- Setup of the control host

 - Configure Windows server in order to receive commands from Ansible

-- Install Chocolatey and SQL Server
+- Install Chocolatey and SQL Server on the target host

 Ansible requires PowerShell version 3.0 and .NET Framework 4.0 or newer to function on older operating systems like Server 2008 and Windows 7.